 - other generators of hazardous wastes considered to be universal waste.

-If you generate a very small amount of universal waste and are not otherwise designated as a small or large quantity generator of hazardous waste under your state’s regulations, you may qualify for the streamlined standards for Conditionally Exempt Small Quantity Generators (CESQGs).
+If you generate a very small amount of universal waste and are not otherwise designated as a small or large quantity generator of hazardous waste under your state’s regulations, you may qualify for the streamlined standards for Very Small Quantity Generators (VSQGs).

-Check with your state agency for information on whether your state recognizes CESQGs and what the limits are for that category of generator.
+Check with your state agency for information on whether your state recognizes VSQGs and what the limits are for that category of generator.

 Mercury-containing equipment is a device or part of a device that contains elemental mercury integral to its function.
 Examples of items that meet this definition are mercury thermostats and thermometers, mercury switches and the devices that contain them, mercury barometers and mercury manometers.
 This definition does not include batteries or lamps.